juzim/tuiapis/README.md

 ## Setup

+1. Download the latest release from https://github.com/juzim/tuiapis/releases and unzip/untar it
-1. Download [JSON.awk](https://github.com/step-/JSON.awk) into the /helper directory
+2. Download [JSON.awk](https://github.com/step-/JSON.awk) into the helper directory
-2. Copy all exiting config files from the folders under "apis" (just skip those without configs) to "config" and adjust the fields
+3. Copy all exiting config files from the folders under "apis" (just skip those without configs) to "config" and adjust the fields

 ## APIS
 ### Wikipedia